-However, if you take care of them properly, they can last as long as ten years.
+However, if you care for them properly, they can last as long as ten years.
 Generally, composite resin will cost $90 – $250 per filling.

-Gold fillings are very dated, and it might be hard to find a dentist that still uses them in our day and age.
+Gold fillings are very dated, and it might be hard to find a dentist that still uses them today.
 In addition, they are one of the most expensive materials to use, but they can last for decades.

 It is common to pay between $250 – $4,500 per filling.